ayushii1618/dijkstra-algorithm-c/README.md

-🗺️ Dijkstra’s Algorithm in C – OSS Lab (5th Semester)
+🗺️ Dijkstra’s Algorithm in C

 This repository contains a C program that implements Dijkstra’s Algorithm for finding the shortest path from a source vertex to all other vertices in a weighted directed graph using an adjacency matrix.